open-telemetry/opentelemetry.io/content/en/blog/2023/cloud-foundry.md

 minimal, which we worried would limit us in the future.

 We then looked more seriously at Telegraf and OpenTelemetry.
 Both are written in Go, so we were good there.
-Telegraf has a more limited community, and does not offer a customizable build process.
-We liked that OpenTelemetry allows us to build a Collector with a curated selection of our own components and community components.
+Our main reason to go with OpenTelemetry, was the availability of a customizable build process: OpenTelemetry allows us to [build a Collector](/docs/collector/custom-collector/) with a curated selection of our own components and community components.

 Additionally, when looking at OpenTelemetry we found that many [tools](/ecosystem/integrations/) and [vendors](/ecosystem/vendors/)